isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "No, I don’t."

-"Forget them once and for all.
+"You'd better forget them once and for all.
 It’s been three years, right?
-You’d better fall in love sometime.
+Why not fall in love once in a while.
 You look like bearing Hansen’s disease on your shoulder all by yourself, but martyrs live a smarter way of life."

 "Oh, what’s wrong with you?
 The lights are out.
 Thank you for coming.
 My name is Kayoko.
 I really appreciate your support of my husband."